Discover The True Reason Why We Love Self-Care

 “If we don’t love ourselves, why would we care for ourselves?”

 There is some truth to this.
 Yes, we do have to take care of ourselves, but self-care is not the foundation to which we build a life upon.
-It is only a piece of the overall big picture.
+Actually, it’s only a piece of the overall big picture.

 Self-care is not bubble baths and facial masks.